akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 ![Remove associations](../img/Products_Products_Remove_Association.png)

 :::warning
 If you wish to remove associations with quantities, the step 4 won't be available as the associated products will be displayed as a list, not as a gallery.
-In that case, please skip to step 5.
+In that case, please skip it to the step 5.
 :::

 :::info